open-guides/og-aws/README.md

 ### Restrictions and Other Notes

-* 🔸 Lots of resources in Amazon have [**limits**](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) on them.
+* 🔸Lots of resources in Amazon have [**limits**](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) on them.
 This is actually helpful, so you don’t incur large costs accidentally.
 You have to request that quotas be increased by opening support tickets.
 Some limits are easy to raise, and some are not.
 (Some of these are noted in sections below.)
-* 🔸 [**AWS terms of service**](https://aws.amazon.com/service-terms/) are extensive.
+* 🔸[**AWS terms of service**](https://aws.amazon.com/service-terms/) are extensive.
 Much is expected boilerplate, but it does contain important notes and restrictions on each service.
 In particular, there are restrictions against using many AWS services in **safety-critical systems**.
 (Those appreciative of legal humor may wish to review clause 57.10.)

 ### Related Topics